Donkey Kong (character): Appearances

 Donkey Kong has appeared in dozens of games.
 Donkey Kongs popularity quickly led to the production of a sequel, Donkey Kong Jr. Miyamoto, interested in showing the narrative from Donkey Kong's perspective, wanted to make him the player character, but the sprite graphic was too big to easily maneuver, so he created Donkey Kong Jr. The developers made Donkey Kong Mario's captive so they could still feature him at the top of the screen.

 After Donkey Kong 3, Donkey Kong's appearances were limited to cameos in unrelated games.
 Several games featuring Donkey Kong were canceled, including a Sega-developed arcade game, the NES game Return of Donkey Kong, and a Riedel Software Productions-developed CD-i game.
 Nintendo staff began discussing a Donkey Kong revival as the original game's tenth anniversary approached in 1991.
 They were unable to start a new game at the time, so they included Donkey Kong Jr. as a playable character in Super Mario Kart (1992).
 However, the discussions led to the development of the Game Boy Donkey Kong game, released in 1994.

 The Game Boy game marked Donkey Kong's first major appearance in over 10 years, before he first appeared as a protagonist in the Super Nintendo Entertainment System game Donkey Kong Country.
-While he was not playable in the sequels Donkey Kong Country 2 and Donkey Kong Country 3 (1996), GamesRadar+s Henry Gilbert wrote that the Country series nonetheless re-established Donkey Kong as one of Nintendo's major characters.
+Though he was not playable in the sequels Donkey Kong Country 2 and Donkey Kong Country 3 (1996), GamesRadar+s Henry Gilbert wrote that the Country series nonetheless re-established Donkey Kong as one of Nintendo's major characters.
 During the Nintendo 64 era, Nintendo incorporated Rare's Donkey Kong in Mario Kart 64 (1997), in the party game Mario Party (1998), and in the crossover game Super Smash Bros.
 (1999).
 Donkey Kong was a late addition to Mario Kart 64, replacing Kamek from prerelease versions.